Predictive control for nonlinear stochastic systems: Closed-loop guarantees with unbounded noise: Abstract

 \section{Abstract}

-We present a stochastic predictive control framework for nonlinear systems subject to unbounded process noise with closed-loop guarantees.
-First, we first provide a conceptual shrinking-horizon framework that utilizes general probabilistic reachable sets and minimizes the expected cost.
-Then, we provide a tractable receding-horizon formulation that uses a nominal state and tightened constraints.
+We present a stochastic model predictive control framework for nonlinear systems subject to unbounded process noise with closed-loop guarantees.
+First, we provide a conceptual shrinking-horizon framework that utilizes general probabilistic reachable sets and minimizes the expected cost.
+Then, we provide a tractable receding-horizon formulation that uses a nominal state to minimize a deterministic quadratic cost and satisfy tightened constraints.
 Our theoretical analysis demonstrates recursive feasibility, satisfaction of chance constraints, and bounds on the expected cost for the resulting closed-loop system.
-We provide a constructive design for probabilistic reachable sets of nonlinear systems using stochastic contraction metrics.
-We demonstrate the practicality of the proposed method through a simulation of a chain of mass-spring-dampers with nonlinear Coulomb friction.
-Overall, this paper provides a framework for computationally tractable stochastic predictive control approaches with closed-loop guaranteed for nonlinear systems with unbounded noise.
+We provide a constructive design for probabilistic reachable sets of nonlinear continuously differentiable systems using stochastic contraction metrics and an assumed bound on the covariance matrices.
+Numerical simulations highlight the computational efficiency and theoretical guarantees of the proposed method.
+Overall, this paper provides a framework for computationally tractable stochastic predictive control with closed-loop guarantees for nonlinear systems with unbounded noise.